📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 Merced City

-Any economic plan that is centered solely on UC Merced or Castle is structurally incomplete.
+Any economic plan centered solely on UC Merced or Castle is structurally incomplete.

 This CEDS treats Merced County as what it truly is: